Spanish economy shines in 2024 with 3.2% growth

 The service sector continued to perform strongly from October to December with a jump of 3.9 percent year-on-year.

+For Juan Carlos Martinez Lazaro, an economics professor at Madrid’s IE University, another “important” factor was population growth supported by immigration, which “sustained domestic demand” with beneficial repercussions for the whole economy.

-The positive data came after Spain suffered its deadliest floods in decades in October that wreaked major damage in the eastern Valencia region, one of its economic motors.
+Spain also withstood the impact of its deadliest floods in decades in October that wreaked major damage in the eastern Valencia region, one of its economic motors.

 The Bank of Spain has raised the 2025 growth forecast to 2.5 percent and the IMF predicts the country will grow faster than other advanced economies including Germany, Japan, France, Britain and Italy.